rishat5081/Git-Cheet-Code/README.md

 # Git Fetch

-The fetch command is use to clone/ fetch the remote branch commits into the master branch. if you are using the same git repo, other team member make changes in the repo and push it into the central repo (GITHUB) and you want to merge those changes into your workspace than you will use `fetch`.
+The fetch command is use to clone/ fetch the remote branch commits into the master branch. if you are using the same git repo, other team member make changes in the repo and push it into the central repo (GITHUB) and you want to merge those changes into your workspace than you will use `fetch`..

 ```
 git fetch origin Branch Name ||